-The calculation of the Lyapunov exponents of differential equations is not a trivial task.
+A precise estimation or calculation of the Lyapunov exponents of differential equations is not a trivial task.
 In the case of iterated maps it is much easier.
-We remind that the positive Lyapunov exponent λ is a sign of chaos, see Lecture 9, Sec.
+We remind that the positive Lyapunov exponent $\lambda$ is a sign of chaos, see Lecture 9, Sec.
 2.